 Over the years every cypress was transformed until the cemetery was, in Mr. Franco’s own words, “so beautiful it invites one to die.”
 The Municipal Cemetery of Tulcán now has more than 100 enormous, intricate creations covering the three-acre site, which some of Mr. Franco’s sons now maintain following the creator’s death.

-These cross-border sites were so interesting that we did a story about them for Atlas Obscura, where you’ll find even more details about what could be the most interesting border in the Americas.
+For more about these cross-border sites read our story about them for Atlas Obscura, where you’ll find even more details about what could be the most interesting border in the Americas.

 Here’s more about travel in Colombia